Skip to content

 What FIRE calculators don't model

-Health costs are the big one. public healthcare access is a huge structural advantage for FIRE; for FIRE, pre-public healthcare health insurance (ages 40–65) often runs 15k–25k annually and reshapes the pot requirement entirely.
+Health costs are the big one. universal healthcare access is a huge structural advantage for FIRE; for FIRE, pre-the universal healthcare system health insurance (ages 40–65) often runs 15k–25k annually and reshapes the pot requirement entirely.
 Life events — divorce, children's education, parental care, health issues — can push spending above the planned base.
 Most FIRE plans survive first contact with real life only with a cushion built in above the calculator's baseline figure.

 The one-more-year problem